 On My Way Pre-K enrollment support and community matching funds.

-In 2017, Monroe County was added as one of 20 Indiana counties eligible to participate in On My Way Pre-K, a program providing 53 weeks of free prekindergarten to 4-year-olds from low-income families.
+On My Way Pre-K, is an Indiana program that provides access to free prekindergarten to 4-year-olds from low-income families.
 Monroe Smart Start works with the Indiana Family and Social Services Administration (FSSA) via its Office of Early Childhood and Out-of-School Learning (OECOSL) to promote the program locally and assist with enrollment.
 The Community Foundation also provides a local match for every child that participates in On May Way Pre-K. Our partners at Monroe County Community School Corporation, City of Bloomington, and Ivy Tech Community College play an indispensable role in growing this programming and providing the additional support required for this program’s local success.

 Early learning advocacy.

 Early childhood development is extremely important to our area’s economic vitality.
 Ensuring healthy child development is an investment in our current and future workforce and enables a strong and vibrant local community.
-Quality care allows parents to work as their children get a head start on developing the capacity for successful careers in the future.
+Quality care allows families to work as their children get a head start on developing the skills they need for success in schools and in the future.

 Monroe Smart Start works closely with local, state, and national leaders to advocate for policies that support the availability of high-quality early learning experiences for all families and children, regardless of location or income.